Calcium carbonate: Pollution mitigation

 In 1989, a researcher, Ken Simmons, introduced CaCO3 into the Whetstone Brook in Massachusetts.
 His hope was that the calcium carbonate would counter the acid in the stream from acid rain and save the trout that had ceased to spawn.
 Although his experiment was a success, it did increase the amount of aluminium ions in the area of the brook that was not treated with the limestone.
 This shows that CaCO3 can be added to neutralize the effects of acid rain in river ecosystems.
 Currently calcium carbonate is used to neutralize acidic conditions in both soil and water.
 Since the 1970s, such liming has been practiced on a large scale in Sweden to mitigate acidification and several thousand lakes and streams are limed repeatedly.

-Calcium carbonate is also used in flue gas desulfurisation applications eliminating harmful SO2 and NO2 emissions from coal and other fossil fuels burnt in large fossil fuel power stations.
+Calcium carbonate is also used in flue-gas desulfurization applications eliminating harmful SO2 and NO2 emissions from coal and other fossil fuels burnt in large fossil fuel power stations.

+Plastics

+Calcium carbonate is commonly used in the plastic industry as a filler.
+When it is incorporated in a plastic material, it can improve the hardness, stiffness, dimensional stability and processability of the material.